arthlor/Yeser/README.md

 ### What You'll Experience

-- Daily gratitude entries with thoughtful prompts, mood tags, and easy reordering
+- **Daily Gratitude & Mood Tracking:** Thoughtful prompts, mood tags, and flexible reordering.
-- Full control over past notes: revisit, refine, or roll back entire days whenever you need
+- **Advanced Mood Analytics:** Explore mood distribution, balance scores, and personalized "logical" vs "emotional" narrative insights over time.
-- A calendar-first journey that highlights streaks, heatmaps, and quick jumps to any date
+- **Calendar & Heatmap:** A visual journey highlighting streaks, monthly summaries, and quick jumps to past dates.
-- Throwback memories that surface a joyful surprise and invite you to relive the moment
+- **Throwback Memories:** Surface a joyful surprise from the past and relive the moment.
-- Motivation that sticks: streak tracking, progress goals, celebratory milestones, and shareable wins
+- **Streaks & Milestones:** Track your progress with advanced streak milestones and celebratory achievements.
-- Bite-sized inspiration cards that adjust to your progress and offer gentle guidance
+- **Inspiration:** Bite-sized inspiration cards that adjust to your progress and offer gentle guidance.

 ### Onboarding and Retention

-- Guided onboarding that tunes itself to your goals, notification preferences, and ideal pace
-- Gentle reminders, timezone-aware scheduling, and a live demo entry that makes day one effortless
-- Reliable splash and loading states that keep every launch steady and stress-free
+- **Personalized Flow:** Set your goals and customize your experience from the start.
+- **Interactive Demo:** A guided, hands-on "first entry" experience to help you learn the app effortlessly.
+- **Smart Reminders:** Gentle notifications and timezone-aware scheduling to help build the habit.

 ### Content and Personalization

-- Complete Turkish and English localization with carefully crafted wording in both languages
+- **Full Localization:** Complete Turkish and English support with carefully crafted wording.
-- A Why Gratitude library that shares science-backed benefits through inviting storytelling
+- **Why Gratitude:** A library sharing science-backed benefits through inviting storytelling.
-- Light and dark themes, coordinated animations, and reduced-motion friendly interactions
+- **Themes:** Light and dark themes, coordinated animations, and accessible design.

 ### Personal Touch and Trust

-- Update your profile, choose your avatar, and switch appearance or language on the fly
+- **Profile Management:** Choose your avatar, update settings, and switch languages on the fly.
-- Edit notification times, explore the help center, and review privacy details in one place
+- **Secure Authentication:** Sign in seamlessly with Google, Apple, or Magic Link.
-- Your data stays private, secure, and ready whenever you return to reflect
+- **Privacy:** Your data stays private and secure, with easy access to privacy controls.

 ### Take the First Step

-- Begin your two-minute gratitude ritual today
+- Begin your two-minute gratitude ritual today.
-- Capture your first thankful moment and spark a streak worth celebrating
+- Capture your first thankful moment and spark a streak worth celebrating.
-- Download Yeşer to grow positivity, honor your wins, and rediscover what truly matters
+- Download Yeşer to grow positivity, honor your wins, and rediscover what truly matters.

+---